 - The report includes all the details that this tool performs on your computer.

-Note: In case you didn’t find any result or accidentally click over the close button, visit Event viewer to see the results.
+Note: In case you didn’t find any results or accidentally click over the close button, visit Event viewer to see the generated report.
 Here’s how to get all the details about the memory scan –

 - Press Win + X to launch the Power menu, and select Event Viewer.